jewettaij/moltemplate/doc/utils/doc_genpoly_lt.md

                    you imported using the "-header" argument.

     -cuts cut_locations.txt
                    Cut the polymer in several places along its length.
-                   This can be useful if your goal is to create many polymers of different lenthgs.
-Rather than being forced to define a new Polymer object for each polymer, simply cut the polymer N times along its length.
+This is useful if your goal is to create many polymers of different lengths instead of one long polymer.
+This will simply cut the polymer N times along its length.
 The file "cut_locations.txt" is a text file containing a list of positive integers (one per line) indicating where you would like the polymer to be cut.
-For each integer, i, which appears in this file, a cut is made between monomers i-1 and i (Indexing begins at 0, so a value of 1 corresonds to a cut between the first and second monomers.)
+For each integer, i, which appears in this file, a cut is made between monomers i-1 and i (Indexing begins at 0, so a value of 1 corresponds to a cut between the first and second monomers.)
-                   A separate polymer object will be created for each polymer, and an integer suffix will be added to the name, to distinguish them from eachother.
+                   A separate polymer object will be created for each polymer, and an integer suffix will be added to the name, to distinguish them from each other.
 (Each of these polymers will be part of a larger object defined by this program.
 Instantiating that object will create all of the individual polymers.)
+                   **NOTE** To put *end-caps* at the ends of each polymer (ie. to change the monomer type at the ends of each polymer), you *must* use the "-sequence" argument.
+You must supply a text file with the monomers you want to put at the beginning and ending of each polymer listed at the appropriate place in this file.
+(You also have the option to apply different rotations to the monomers at either end of each polymer to orient them in the forward and backward directions.)
+                   See the description of the *-sequence* argument for details.

     -box paddingX,paddingY,paddingZ
                    This will cause the program to attempt to estimate the size